1940 Buick 51 Super

 In late 2017, I noticed a 1940 Buick Super 8 posted on the Austin, Texas Craigslist and researched the car to learn that Buicks were uniquely differentiated from other brands with their legendary straight-8 engines that had been in production for decades from the 1930s to 1950s.
 The previous owner struggled to sell the Buick due to unrealistic asking price expectations and lack of a title, but eventually after an entire year we came to an agreement on price on the condition that I also purchase a 1953 Rover P4 75 that was sitting in the driveway next to the Buick.
 The Rover set me off on a 2 year tangent learning how to do a frame off restoration from 2018 to 2020.
 Then I finally got around to restoring the Buick that I wanted to do in the first place in 2020.

-1940 Buick 51 Super Eight with a 4 door sedan body as purchased in January 2018.
+Above is the 1940 Buick 51 Super Eight with a 4 door sedan body as purchased in January 2018.
+The following videos provide an overview of the restoration progress from beginning to July 2022.

 Restoration Diary